facelessuser/coloraide/docs/src/markdown/colors/hct.md

 distancing algorithm and the [`hct-chroma` gamut mapping algorithm](../gamut.md#hct-chroma), we can produce tonal palettes just like in Material Color Utilities.

+The basic idea with generating tonal palettes is to pick a reasonable color, change the tone via a good distance, and make sure the color fits the target gamut.
+We can quickly demonstrate that this works by generating a simple tonal palette.

 ```py play
 c = Color('hct', [325, 24, 50])
 tones = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 100]